Wake-up-Freeman/OLD-ODISEO/docs/full-node/manage-a-terra-validator/faq.md

 ### What is staking?

-When Luna holders delegate their Luna to a validator, they are ***staking.*** Staking increases a validator's weight, which helps them, and in return delegators get rewarded.
+When Odis holders delegate their Odis to a validator, they are ***staking.*** Staking increases a validator's weight, which helps them, and in return delegators get rewarded.

 The Columbus-5 Mainnet is a public Proof of Stake (PoS) blockchain.
-This means a validator's weight (total stake) is determined by the amount of staking tokens (Luna) they delegate to themselves plus the Luna bonded to them by external delegators.
+This means a validator's weight (total stake) is determined by the amount of staking tokens (Odis) they delegate to themselves plus the Odis bonded to them by external delegators.
 The weight of a validator determines whether or not they are an active validator and how frequently they can propose a block.
 Validators with a higher weight will propose more blocks, and in turn make more revenue.

-The active validator set is made up of 130 validators, who hold the most Luna.
+The active validator set is made up of 130 validators, who hold the most Odis.
 The bottom validator’s stake always forms the barrier for entry into the network.
 Creating a validator with more stake than the bottom validator is the only way to enter the active set.
-If validators double-sign, or are frequently offline, they risk their staked Luna, including Luna delegated by users, being slashed by the protocol to penalize negligence and misbehavior.
+If validators double-sign, or are frequently offline, they risk their staked Odis, including Odis delegated by users, being slashed by the protocol to penalize negligence and misbehavior.

 ### What is a delegator?

-Delegators are Luna holders who want to receive staking rewards without the responsibility of running a validator.
-Through Daodiseo Station, a user can delegate Luna to a validator and in exchange receive a part of a validator's revenue.
+Delegators are Odis holders who want to receive staking rewards without the responsibility of running a validator.
+Through Daodiseo Station, a user can delegate Odis to a validator and in exchange receive a part of a validator's revenue.
 For more detail on how revenue is distributed, see [What are the incentives to stake?](#what-are-the-incentives-to-stake) and [What is a validator's commission?](#what-is-a-validators-commission)

 Delegators share the benefits and rewards of staking with their Validator.
 If a Validator is successful, its delegators will consistently share in the rewards structure.
 If a Validator is slashed, the delegator’s stake will also be slashed.
 This is why delegators should perform due-diligence on validators before delegating.
 Delegators can also diversify by spreading their stake over multiple validators.